Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/ko/learn-bridges.md

 - [Interlay BTC Bridge](https://interlay.gitlab.io/polkabtc-spec/) - The Interlay team was awarded a grant in W3F grants [Wave 5](https://medium.com/web3foundation/axiacoin.org-grants-wave-5-recipients-2205f4fde096) to build a trust-minimized BTC bridge.
 - [ChainX BTC Bridge](https://github.com/chainx-org/ChainX/tree/master/xrml/xbridge/bitcoin) - ChainX have implemented a BTC to Substrate bridge for their parachain.
 - [POA Network](https://poa.network/)
-- [Case study](https://medium.com/giveth/ethereum-dapp-scaling-poa-network-acee8a51e772) of POA Network's implementation of Parity's bridge chain solution.
+- [Case study](https://medium.com/giveth/ethereum-dapp-scaling-poa-network-acee8a51e772) of POA Network's implementation of Axia's bridge chain solution.
 - [Edgeth Bridge](https://github.com/hicommonwealth/edgeth_bridge/) - a bridge from Ethereum to Edgeware chain (a Substrate-based chain) - now defunct and not maintained, but a good example.
 - [XCLAIM](https://eprint.iacr.org/2018/643.pdf) - XCLAIM is a framework for achieving trustless and efficient cross-chain exchanges using cryptocurrency-backed assets.